rektifier/psychic-broccoli/README.md

 GET https://{{host}}/api/users
 ```

-Variables can reference other variables, including environment variables.
+Variables can reference other variables, including those from the environment system.

+---

-## Environment system
+## Environment System

-### http-client.env.json
+### `http-client.env.json`

-Place in the workspace root alongside your `.http` files:
+Place this file in the workspace root alongside your `.http` files:

 ```json
 {